wkelley11/CS435_Project/README.md

 ### Set-Up

 1. Flash MicroPython to your board.
-We recommend Wolf Paulus' guide: https://wolfpaulus.com/micro-python-esp32/
+We recommend [Wolf Paulus' guide](https://wolfpaulus.com/micro-python-esp32/)
 2. Plug the OLED into the ESP32 (it'll' just stack neatly on top)
 3. Modify the boot.py file according to your Wifi settings, to connect it to your router.
 4. Using `ampy` (see Wolf Paulus' guide above), `ampy put` all of the files in the `ESP32-Code` directory onto the ESP32.